bogersw/Advent_of_code_2025/README.md

 This repository contains my solutions for the programming challenges in Advent of Code 2025.
 See [https://adventofcode.com/](https://adventofcode.com/).
 I will post my solutions here but not the problem descriptions themselves because of copyright / intellectual property concerns.
 However, with each solution I will post a link to the problem description on the Advent of Code site, so it's easy to look up.

 I use Go as my programming language for the challenges.

+This year I completed the first 8 days and the first part of day 9.
+Maybe I'll complete more later (or at least try to...).